 Yellow Dress Productions: http://yellowdressproductions.com/

 YDP is the home base for my creative services which include speaker/author management, publishing support services and social media management.

 Christopher J. Coulson: http://santafecoach.com

 I found Christopher Coulson accidentally.
 But there are no accidents.
 And that’s a good summary of our work together that spanned almost 6 years (off and on as I was able).
-Christopher helped me open doors for myself in personal growth, providing a challenging and safe place for me to reflect (and roil!) as needed in my path of discovery as I walked out of Christianity and into deeper, more soulful living.
+Christopher helped me open doors for myself in personal growth, providing a challenging and safe place for me to reflect (and roil!) as needed in my path of discovery as I walked out of religious oppression and into deeper, more soulful living.
 He has a unique style that evokes a tremendous response to love and in love while keeping sight of practical concerns and goals for sustainable life change.
 His soul is a feast of creativity and compassion.
 Check out his blog for the gifted: http://thegiftedway.com.

 Maryphyllis Horn’s Center: http://soulshaman.com